wblondel/dnscontrol-action/README.md

   check:
     runs-on: ubuntu-latest
     steps:
-      - uses: actions/checkout@v2
+      - uses: actions/checkout@11bd71901bbe5b1630ceea73d27597364c9af683 # v4.2.2

       - name: DNSControl check
-        uses: wblondel/dnscontrol-action@v4
+        uses: wblondel/dnscontrol-action@v4.18.0 # replace the version tag with the commit-hash for better security
         with:
           args: check

-          # Optionally, if your DNSConfig files are in a non-default location,
+          # Optionally, if your DNSConfig config file is in a non-default location,
-          # you could specify the paths to the config and credentials file.
+          # you could specify the path to it.
           config_file: 'dns/dnsconfig.js'
 ```